Galveston Bay: Climate

 The climate around the Bay is classified as humid subtropical (Cfa in Köppen climate classification system).
 Prevailing winds from the south and southeast bring heat from the deserts of Mexico and moisture from the Gulf of Mexico.
 Summer temperatures regularly exceed 90 °F, and the area's humidity drives the heat index even higher.
 Winters in the area are mild, with typical January highs above 60 °F and lows above 40 °F. Snowfall is generally rare.
-Annual rainfall averages well over 40 in, with some areas typically receiving over 50 in.
+Annual rainfall is ample and averages well over 45 in, with some areas typically receiving over 60 in.

 Hurricanes are an ever-present threat during the fall season.
 Galveston Island and the Bolivar Peninsula are generally at the greatest risk.
 However, though the island and the peninsula provide some shielding, the bay shoreline still faces significant danger from storm surge.
 Hurricane Ike, the most economically and environmentally destructive event on the bay since 1900, struck in 2008.
 A proposal to build a flood barrier system to prevent against future storm surge, the so-called Ike Dike, has been considered by the state government.
 In August 2017, the Galveston Bay Area was struck by Hurricane Harvey and received an extraordinary amount of rainfall in a matter of days, with many locations in the bay area observing more than 30 in of precipitation during the storm.